panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 inner();
 ```

-Note that the `innerFunc()` invokation happens outside of `outerFunc()` scope.
+Take a look at the last line of the snippet `inner()`: the `innerFunc()` invokation happens outside of `outerFunc()` scope.
 Still, how does JavaScript understand that `outerVar` inside `innerFunc()` corresponds to the variable `outerVar` of `outerFunc()`?

 JavaScript implements a scoping mechanism named lexical scoping (or static scoping).
-Lexical scoping means that the accessibility of variables is determined statically by the position of the variables within the nested function scopes: *the outer function scope variables are accessible within the inner function scope*.
+Lexical scoping means that the accessibility of variables is determined statically by the position of the variables within the nested function scopes: *the inner function scope can access variables from the outer function scope*.

-In the example, the lexical scope of `innerFunc()` consists of the scope of `outerFunc()`.

 A formal definition of lexical scope:

 > The *lexical scope* consists of outer scopes determined statically.

+In the example, the lexical scope of `innerFunc()` consists of the scope of `outerFunc()`.

 The `innerFunc()` is a *closure* because it captures the variable `outerVar` from the lexical scope.

-If you'd like to master the closure concept, I highly recommend reading my post [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/).
+If you'd like to master the closure concept, I highly recommend reading my post [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/#4-the-closure).

 ### 8. Variables isolation